"About 80,000 people in the UK die from smoking every year."

 Tooth & gum disease

-Gum disease is an infection of the gums that can disrupt the bone structure that supports a persons' teeth.
-It is caused by the build-up of plaque bacteria on, around and between the teeth, causing gum irritation.
-This can lead to teeth falling out if left untreated.
-Smoking weakens the bodies ability to fight off infections including gum disease, making smokers a higher risk.
+Gum disease is an infection of the gums that can disrupt the bone structure that supports a person's teeth.
+It is caused by the build-up of plaque bacteria on, around, and between the teeth, causing gum irritation.
+If left untreated, this can lead to teeth falling out.
+Smoking weakens the body's ability to fight off infections, including gum disease, making smokers at a higher risk.

 How to quit?